 The first Ghanaian ever to win a Grammy award, he's changing the perception of Africa through his music, but he’s also using his connections, voice and resources, to make it possible for children in rural areas in Ghana and Jamaica to access quality education.
-During our chat, we discussed his community-focused projects and asked him how the diaspora can help shape the African narrative.
+During our interview, we discussed his community-focused projects and asked him how the diaspora can help shaping the African narrative.

 This Is New Africa, also known as TINA, is a movement founded by Fuse ODG prompting the African diaspora and local communities to showcase the real portrait of Africa to the world; presenting Africa as a vibrant and community-oriented continent.

 TINA is also the name of the singer's debut album, which promotes self-love, as well as love for Africa.

 Born in Ghana and raised in London, Fuse decided to return to his country of birth in 2011.
 Ghana has become a place that both inspires him and offers an alternative view on matters of life.

 "If you are from Africa, your mission should be loving yourself and developing a love for where you are from."

 Nowadays, Fuse is rebuilding schools in rural communities, promoting the Year of Return and organising festivals in Accra.
 He’s even launched a line of dolls inspired by courageous African women to give children a sense of pride and appreciation for their backgrounds.

 His contributions were recognised during the African Diaspora Awards, an event sponsored by WorldRemit.